NoriSte/reactjsday-2019-testing-course/book/testing-rules.md

 - you can not interact manually with the tests.
 It's easier when doing functional tests but it's a generic rule, the tests must not depend on human changes (example: clicking on a button in a functional test)

-- different test types provide different feedback, get used with that.
+- different test types provide different feedback (and cost), get used with that.
 Following the blackbox testing rule, an E2E test can not provide useful feedback for a single function, and a unit test can not tell you if your app works

 - code coverage helps us finding what we have not tested yet, it is not an end in itself (example: test without assertions just to increase the coverage)

 - E2E tests are not so important, they need the whole stack and they give too much generic feedback.
-They check the whole system, it's true, but thay are super brittle, so forget about their importance
+They check the whole system, it's true, but thay are super brittle, so forget about their importance (TODO: move this part where speaking about e2e tests)